 Google Chrome uses Google Search by default.
-If you wish to change the address bar search engine in Google Chrome, you can do so with these steps.
+If you wish to change or customize the address bar search engine in Google Chrome, you can do so with these steps.

 Windows, Linux, & OS X Version

-1. Select the wrench in the upper-right corner, then choose Settings.
-Alternately, you can type chrome://settings/searchEngines in the address bar, press Enter, then skip to step 3.
+- Select the “Menu” button located in the upper-right corner, then choose “Settings“.
+Alternately, you can type “chrome://settings/searchEngines” in the address bar, press “Enter“, then skip to step 3.

 Here are some examples of search strings that you would use: